 When you don’t know yourself, you are like a chameleon who transforms into whatever surrounds you.

-If you’re around smokers, you smoke, if you’re around artists, you want to come across as very knowledgable in arts.
+If you’re around smokers, you smoke.
+If you’re around artists, you want to come across as very knowledgeable in arts.
 You get the idea.

 Plus, you may also show increased susceptibility to peer pressure.

 In some cases, you may feel overwhelmed in social situations because you work so hard to be liked by others, you feel anxious all the time.

 5. You live according to other people’s definitions